phillipclapham/neuroweaver/README.md

 ## Contributing

-Neuroweaver is in active development, and while we're not yet ready for a full community implementation, there are two main ways you can contribute:
+The Neuroweaver Cognitive Framework is in active development, and while we're not yet ready for a full community implementation, there are several ways you can contribute to its evolution:

+### Through Documentation

+If you discover interesting cognitive patterns or enhancement techniques:

+1. Pattern Documentation
+- Record specific cognitive patterns you observe
+- Document emergence markers and their contexts
+- Note the conditions that led to breakthroughs
+- Track development sequences that prove effective

+2. Enhancement Techniques
+- Share methods that accelerate development
+- Document effective practice sequences
+- Note particularly powerful mode combinations
+- Describe integration patterns that work well

+3. Application Domains
+- Explore NCF in different fields
+- Document domain-specific adaptations
+- Share cross-domain insights
+- Note unique emergence patterns

 ### Through Issues

-If you discover interesting patterns, enhancement techniques, or have suggestions:
+When reporting discoveries or suggestions:

-- Open an issue describing your discovery
+- Open an issue describing your observation
-- Provide specific examples of how it works
+- Provide specific examples and contexts
-- Document any emergence markers you noticed
+- Document any emergence markers noticed
-- Share the context that led to the insight
+- Share the cognitive conditions that led to insight
+- Note whether the discovery occurred in:
+  - Individual practice
+  - Group settings
+  - AI-enhanced exploration
+  - Cross-modal integration

 ### Through Forks